Zenfulcode/vidconv/ARCHITECTURE.md

-# FileConverter - Desktop Application Architecture
+# Zenfile - Desktop Application Architecture

 ## Overview

-FileConverter is a cross-platform desktop application built with Wails.js that converts video and image files between different formats.
+Zenfile is a cross-platform desktop application built with Wails.js that converts video and image files between different formats.
 The application uses Go for the backend, SvelteKit with Svelte 5 for the frontend, and SQLite for persistent storage.

 ## High-Level Architecture